 What are the pain medicines that can be used for headaches?

 - Will taking too many pain medicines make my headaches worse?

 - What are the side effects of these medicines?

 - Will any of these medicines make me sleepy or confused?

 What should I do when I feel a headache beginning?

 - Are there medicines I can take that will stop an oncoming headache?

-- What can I do when I have headaches at work?
+- What can I do when I have headaches at school or work?